Tame your knee-jerk reaction.

-Take your time to understand the problem to the best of your abilities, and take the time to research proper solutions.
+Take your time to understand the problem to the best of your abilities and research proper solutions.
 Get help if you need it.

-Yes, I’ll say it again, it’s frustrating to need to do that — particularly if you’re under pressure for some other reason.
+Yes, I’ll say it again.
+It’s frustrating, particularly if you’re under pressure for some other reason.
 Things should just work.
 But making ill-informed decisions or trying a series of half-baked solutions is likely to make things worse.
 Often much worse.

 Slow down.
 Take a breath.

 I’m often surprised at how often seemingly horrific and insurmountable problems have a simple solution.
 Sometimes, rather than deleting something entirely, I find that a simple checkbox buried in an options page resolves the issue.
 It’s fantastic when the research you do pays off that way.
 But it takes research to get there.

 Yes, the correct solution can also be painful.
 More times than I care to admit, the pragmatic solution really is the “nuclear option”: a complete reinstall of the operating system itself.
 I call it a “pragmatic” solution because while it sounds painful — and I’m not saying it isn’t — in many situations, it’s often significantly less painful than trying this and that repeatedly without success, only making matters worse along the way.